 Grant requests must address a clear, documented unmet need

-Funds will support an innovative solution to address that need
+Grants will support an innovative solution to address that need

-Funds will support projects that involve collaborations across several partner organizations
+Grants will support projects that involve collaborations across several partner organizations

 A brief letter of interest (LOI) addressing the primary criteria above should be submitted via WCCF’s website wc-cf.org or emailed to firstname.lastname@example.org by June 30, 2017.
+(Note: emailed submissions must follow the on-line submissions form’s format).

-Proposals will be reviewed and those meeting goals and guidelines will be invited to present further information (by providing additional detail on goals, budgets, partners, etc.) The 20th Anniversary Fund Committee will review selected proposals for final determination in late summer/early fall 2017.
+Proposals will be reviewed and those meeting criteria and guidelines will be invited to present further information (by providing additional detail on goals, budgets, partners, etc.) The 20th Anniversary Fund Committee will review selected proposals for final determination in late summer/early fall 2017.

 BROWNSON MEMORIAL FUND